oracle-devrel/oci-developer-incubator-webapp/2b_mixmatch_cicd/README.md

     9.1 Click **Triggers** on the left menu panel and click **Create Trigger**.
 Key in Name, Description, select **OCI code repository** as the Source connection, click **Select**, tick the OCI code repository you created in step 4 and click **Save**, click **Add action**, click **Select**, tick the build pipeline you created in step 8 and click **Save**, tick on **Push** Event, type `main` in Source branch and click **Save**.
 Finally click **Create**.

-10. Update the build spec file
+10. Update the build spec file located in 2b_mixmatch_cicd/build/build_spec.yml

     10.1 Change the `<php_container_repo>` in line 27, 29 and 89 to `<region-key>.ocir.io/<tenancy-namespace>/php-webapp`.